 Send a Message

-Available in: Flow editor, Function Editor
+Available in: Flow Editor, Function Editor

 Send a message to the customer.

-The send a message action, in both its visual and programmatic forms, has full access to Quiq's deep rich messaging feature set including quiq replies, cards, carousels, auth and pay message support.
+The Send a Message action, in both its visual and programmatic forms, has full access to Quiq's deep rich messaging feature set including quiq replies, cards, carousels, auth and pay message support.
 The studio provides deep support for visually configuring rich message content.
 For programmatically configuring rich message content, see the Rich Messaging Gude

-Visually configured Send Message actions furthermore support Message Variables, including session fields.
+Visually configured Send a Message actions furthermore support Message Variables, including session fields.
 Use this if you have LLM-generated message content that you want to reference in an otherwise visually configured message.

 Programmatic Payload Example